-If you are a registered unitholder you can vote in person at the Meeting or you can sign the enclosed form of proxy appointing the persons named in the proxy or some other person, who need not be a unitholder, to represent you as proxyholder and vote your Units at the Meeting.
-Due to COVID-19 restrictions, unitholders are strongly encouraged to submit proxies in advance and attend via webcast only.
+If you are a registered unitholder you can vote in person at the Meeting, or you can sign the enclosed form of proxy appointing the persons named in the proxy or some other person, who need not be a unitholder, to represent you as proxyholder and vote your Units at the Meeting.
 You may also vote using the telephone or the internet, as described on the enclosed Voting Information Form (VIF).
 Please note the majority of unitholders are beneficial unitholders.
 Beneficial unitholders are persons who have purchased Units and are entitled to distributions but who may not be registered on Killam's records for the purposes of voting at unitholder meetings.
 Usually, a depository, broker or other intermediary is listed as the registered owner.
-If you are a beneficial unitholder, please see the section entitled "Advice to Beneficial Holders of Units" for voting instructions on page 9.
-At this time, only registered unitholders and duly appointed proxyholders will be entitled to attend the Meeting in person.
+If you are a beneficial unitholder, please see the section entitled "Advice to Beneficial Holders of Units" for voting instructions on page 7.